Scott Moran · founder individual audit · Mar 13-25, 2026

 Convert calls into queued action, not better notes

-Pain points, objections, next steps, and fit get extracted automatically.
-Strong calls queue follow-up drafts for operator or review-owner approval.
+Pain points, decisions, next steps, and fit get extracted automatically.
+Strong calls queue follow-up drafts, issue objects, or pilot actions for operator or review-owner approval.

 Prevents

-Good sales or partner conversations vanishing into transcript folders.
+Good customer, partner, recruiting, or investor conversations vanishing into transcript folders.

 4. Compute Router